-The program’s resource center is located on the first floor of Dietrick Hall with an exterior entrance on the east side.
+The program’s resource center is located on the first floor of New Residence Hall East.
 Students can contact resource officers by phone at 540-231-6102 or via the RLRONation Facebook page.

-Residence life resource officers attend staff meetings, lead educational programs, conduct walk-throughs in residence halls with resident advisors, assist in emergencies, and serve as mentors to students who have gone through the conduct process.
+Residence life resource officers have a strong collarboration with Virginia Tech's Housing and Residence Life.
+RLROs attend staff meetings, lead educational programs, conduct walk-throughs in residence halls with resident advisors, assist in emergencies, and serve as mentors to students who have gone through the conduct process.
+The Residence Life Resource Officer Program received the 2013 Student Affairs Partnership Award.

 The officers work primarily night shift to provide maximum visibility in the residence and the dining halls and patrol the halls in both uniform and plainclothes.